 3) Cost Containment

-A Project can earn four (4) points for achieving the lowest hard construction costs and total development cost in the Project’s Set-Aside as defined in Section V) of the QAP.
-Points will be awarded to one new construction and one rehabilitation project per set aside.
-Only Projects with costs below the grand total hard cost limits as set forth in the Mandatory Section P) are eligible for consideration under the Cost Containment category.
+A Project can earn up to ten (10) points for containment of costs.
+Points will be awarded according to the scale below: Only Projects with costs below the grand total hard cost limits as set forth in the Mandatory Section O) are eligible for consideration under the Cost Containment category.

-For the applicable criteria, please see the Authority’s Website.